Of Haunting Dreams, and Our Mysterious Lives

-"It all began with a documentary about Lombardy’s Lake District I had watched on TV late one night.
+"It all began with a documentary about Lombardy’s Lake District I had watched on British TV late one night.
 I found it in no way remarkable, at least consciously.
-But now, I attribute to it the onset of a series of uncanny dreams.
-Uncanny, because populated by characters, including the main one with whom I became gradually identified, who were entirely unknown to me; and because extremely vivid, detailed, and connected to one another in such a way as to form a coherent tale.
+But in hindsight I came to attribute to it the onset of a series of uncanny dreams.
+Uncanny, because populated by characters, including the main one with whom I became gradually identified, who were entirely unknown to me; and because extremely vivid, detailed, and loosely connected to one another in such a way as to form a coherent tale.

 "In one of the later dreams I caught a glimpse of a battered dog tag hanging from my neck.
 I succeeded in reading a last name on it: L ****ti, or perhaps L **** fi.
 This led me to conclude that the protagonist of my dreams was probably an Italian soldier, seeking to return home after the disbandment of the Italian Army.

 "In the dream, fear and anxiety were my constant companions, along with an urge to hide to avoid arrest and possible deportation to Germany, or forcible enrollment into the armed forces of the Repubblica of Salo’, the puppet fascist regime the Nazis had set up in Northern Italy.
 I decided then that I would try and join the partisans who were forming the first armed bands in the hinterland.